Skip to main content

 Public Lectures

-Registration for the April 19th lecture will open on Monday, March 18 at 1pm, via both Eventbrite and phone 412-321-2400.
+Registration for the January 17th lecture will open Monday Nov.
+18th at 1:00 pm.
+Reservation on Eventbrite and by phone 412-321-2400.

 Every third Friday of the month (except December) there is a public lecture.